0xHunterr/The-Nen-Book/Purple Teaming & MITRE ATT&CK/Threat-Informed Defense.md

 - Tracking environmental influences
 - Connecting all of this together to shape and prioritize defenses and react to incidents

-we used CRITs here as an example, it gives us a good illustration of what the features of cyber threat intelligence are for more info about CRITs visit : {% embed url="https://github.com/crits/crits/wiki" %}
+we used CRITs here as an example, it gives us a good illustration of what the features of cyber threat intelligence are for more info about [CRITs](https://github.com/crits/crits/wiki)

 moving forward to the second element which is